rocktronica/OneFileCMS/readme.markdown

 - And- but only if you wish to see the icons- a browser that supports inline SVG.
   (If your browser doesn't support inline SVG, OneFileCMS will still work, just without any icons.)

+- And currently, as of version 3.4.23, OneFileCMS does not work in IE.
+  Versions thru 3.4.22 should work with IE. [v3.4.22 is available here](http://self-evident.github.com/OneFileCMS/onefilecms_3.4.22.zip)

 ## License, Credit, Et Cetera

 - Available under the MIT and BSD licenses.